coronarymcq/shop/legal/UPDATE.md

 1. Various issues and bugs have been fixed with the new content being prepared (so far, adding the Contact Us page)

-2. Planning for more features and system for the whole site coming soon with a better management
+2. More features and improved system management coming soon to enhance the entire site.

 ****